yashaswinimullalli/Small-business-management-system/README.md

 Other Tools: GitHub for version control

-# 📈 Impact
+📈 Impact

-Saves time & effort in daily operations
+⏳ Saves time by automating manual tasks

-Prevents stockouts & overstocking
+📦 Prevents stockouts & overstocking

-Increases profitability & efficiency
+📊 Boosts efficiency & profits

-Empowers small businesses with ERP-level features at a fraction of the cost
+🌍 Empowers small businesses with ERP-level features at a fraction of the cost

+# 👥 Team
+Yashaswini
+Ankitha